felipetovarhenao/bell-tutorials/public/markdown/18_parens.md

 ---

 Parentheses provide a powerful way to group and organize your code, making it more readable and efficient.
 They’re especially useful when working with complex musical transformations or chaining multiple operations.
-Next, we’ll explore functions, the cornerstone of modular and reusable code in bell.
+Next, we’ll explore functions, the cornerstone of modular and reusable code in _bell_.